ZacharyGodfrey/iatc-trainer/README.md

 ### Environment Variables

-The following environment variables must be configured when working locally and when deploying to the server.
+The following environment variables must be configured when working locally and when deploying to the server:

 ```
-GOOGLE_SHEETS_API_KEY
 GOOGLE_SHEETS_DOC_ID
 GOOGLE_SHEETS_SHEET_NAME
+GOOGLE_SHEETS_API_KEY
 ```

 ---